Skip to content

 name string Any display name Yes

-target string Full URL, Docker image reference, or Docker repository prefix Yes
+target string Full URL (HTTP), Docker image reference (DOCKER), or host:port (TCP) Yes

 skipTLS boolean true or false; applies to HTTPS connections No

-recursive boolean true or false; used by DOCKERREPOSITORY No
+recursive boolean true or false; used by resource types that support recursive behavior No

 Response 200 OK — the created resource object